 - a.
-What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? [help] 35 feet - b.
-What views in the immediate vicinity would be altered or obstructed? [help] None - c.
-Proposed measures to reduce or control aesthetic impacts, if any: [help] Follow city land use code a.
-What type of light or glare will the proposal produce?
-What time of day would it mainly occur? [help]
+What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? [help] - Maximum height of 35'.
+Principal building materials will be concrete, glass and metal. - b.
+What views in the immediate vicinity would be altered or obstructed? [help] None - Proposed measures to reduce or control aesthetic impacts, if any: [help] Landscaping, building wall modulation and the creative use of building materials will enhance the aesthetics of the project.